MicrosoftDocs/azure-dev-docs/articles/github/build-vm-image.md

 # Build custom virtual machine images with GitHub Actions and Azure

-Get started with the [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions) build Azure virtual machine image action.
-You can use GitHub Actions to create custom virtual machine images with artifacts from your workflows that include pre-installed software.
-With GitHub Actions, you can both build images and distribute them with [Shared Image Gallery](/azure/virtual-machines/shared-image-galleries).
-You can use these images to create [virtual machines](https://azure.microsoft.com/services/virtual-machines/) and [virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/overview).
+Get started with the [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions) by creating a workflow to build a virtual machine image.

+With GitHub Actions, you can speed up your CI/CD process by creating custom virtual machine images with artifacts from your workflows.
+You can both build images and distribute them to a [Shared Image Gallery](/azure/virtual-machines/shared-image-galleries).

+ You can then use these images to create [virtual machines](https://azure.microsoft.com/services/virtual-machines/) and [virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/overview).

-The Build Virtual Machine Image action uses the [Azure Image Builder service](/azure/virtual-machines/image-builder-overview).
+The build virtual machine image action uses the [Azure Image Builder service](/azure/virtual-machines/image-builder-overview).

 ## Prerequisites